AUSTRALIAN MADE

 Sometimes comforting your kitty with a toy or a cuddle will do the trick but in some cases, if anxiety runs deeper or has been going on undetected for quite some time bringing with it physical symptoms like vomiting or inability to pass urine, then your anxious cat needs your immediate help.

-We’ve put together the information you need that will take you through the causes and symptoms of cat anxiety, the best ways to care for a stressed cat, cat anxiety treatment, as well as give you good insight into feline behaviour.
+We’ve put together the information you need that will take you through the causes and symptoms of cat anxiety, the best ways to care for a stressed cat and cat anxiety treatment as well as give you good insight into feline behaviour.

 Cat Anxiety Causes & Symptoms